 Hiccups are sudden involuntary contractions of your diaphragm (which sits between the bottom of your lungs and the rest of your abdominal cavity), each of which triggers a sudden closing of your vocal cords, making the vaguely comedic ‘hic’ sound.

-There are many (some pretty random-seeming) potential triggers for these spasms and the subsequent hiccups, including the consumption of carbonated drinks; imbibing too much alcohol (as seen in many cartoons and old movies); overeating; excitement or stress; sudden changes of temperature in your belly, or swallowing air (while chewing gum or eating) (source).
+There are many (some pretty random-seeming) potential triggers for these spasms and the subsequent hiccups, including the consumption of carbonated drinks; imbibing too much alcohol (as seen in many cartoons and old movies); overeating; excitement or stress; sudden changes of temperature in your belly, or swallowing air (while chewing gum or eating2) (source).

 Essentially, shock, pressure, or too much of something will cause the diaphragm to react.